 Some authors recommend confirming the product patch test results using a start-restart test or repeated open application test (ROAT).

 Toothpaste companies usually co-operate with dermatologists, providing further information about their product so the allergen can be identified.

 Testing can also be useful in identifying alternative products that are likely to be safe to use for the patient.

 The cause of an immediate (type I) reaction (contact urticaria) is identified by skin prick/scratch testing.
 However, the low concentration of the allergen in a product may be too low to give a positive reaction.
 In one case, prick testing with a mint leaf was positive, but a negative reaction was seen with the patient's mint-flavoured toothpaste.

 The ultimate test is ceasing the suspected product and noting the improvement over several weeks.

-As in all forms of contact allergy, the best treatment is avoidance of the product and allergen if identified.
+As in all forms of contact allergy, the best treatment is the avoidance of the product and allergen if identified.
 The reaction should resolve within a few weeks.